-You have to pay a mortgage insurance premium (MIP) for an FHA loan.
-Mortgage insurance is put into place to insure your FHA lender against losses if you default on your loan.
+You’ll pay a mortgage insurance premium (MIP) for all FHA loans.
+Mortgage insurance is put into place to protect the FHA against losses if you default on your loan.

 In most cases, you pay mortgage insurance for the life of an FHA loan (unless you made a down payment of at least 10%, in which case, MIP would be on the loan for 11 years).
 FHA loan mortgage insurance is assessed in a couple of different ways.
 First, an upfront mortgage premium is charged, which normally amounts to 1.75% of your base loan amount.

 FHA borrowers also pay an annual mortgage insurance premium, which is based on the term (length) of your mortgage, your loan-to-value (LTV) ratio, your total mortgage amount and the size of your down payment.
 Annual MIP payments run approximately 0.15% – 0.75% of the base loan amount.

 There are a lot of factors that determine your credit score, including: